IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 If duplicates present in B tree we can guarentee k0 <= k1 <= ....

-B<sup>+</sup> trees solve index file degredation and data file degredation when used in file organsation but there are much less records in a node then the pointers in the node.
+B<sup>+</sup> trees solve index file degradation and data file degradation when used in file organisation but there are much less records in a node then the pointers in the node.

-B trees are like B+ trees except that as we see the record itself doesn't repeat in the subtree and an additional record pointer for each key is needed.
+B trees are like B+ trees except that as we see the record itself doesn't repeat in the sub-tree and an additional record pointer for each key is needed.
 Insertion and deletion is B tree is harder.
-B+ tree is preffered over B tree due to less overhead and easier to program.
+B+ tree is preferred over B tree due to less overhead and easier to program.

 ![[Pasted image 20251108135715.png]]

 B tree has a record pointer for all nodes in at each and every level.B+ tree has record pointer only at the leaf nodes.
-Making B+ tree be perfect for implementing multileveled indexing.
+Making B+ tree be perfect for implementing multi-leveled indexing.

 B-tree have advantage that they may use less nodes then B+ tree and it is possible to find key value ptr before reaching the leaf node.